-Nutricia specialises in the delivery of medical nutrition for the very young, the old and the sick.
-They supply high quality feeds, systems and support services to patients and healthcare professionals.
-Mike's story In 2012, I discovered Carers UK after being a carer for my father for more than five years.
+Mike's story Mike cared for his father for over five years.
+Since discovering Carers UK, he has become a voice for other carers, especially those in marginalised communities.
+In 2012, I discovered Carers UK after being a carer for my father for more than five years.
 It was during this time that I was looking for organisations I could volunteer for to use my experience.
 I am forever grateful to Carers UK for involving me.
 Being a voice for carers since then, I have never looked back because there are so many unidentified carers out there who are desperately seeking guidance and practical help.
-The thought of many unfound carers who are missing out on support simply because they don't consider themselves as carers, fills me up with the dedication, passion and drive to reach out, especially to those belonging to BAME and other marginalised and silent groups, such as the very young or elderly carers, as well as working 'sandwich' carers.
+The thought of many unfound carers, who are missing out on support simply because they don't consider themselves as carers, fills me up with the dedication, passion and drive to reach out, especially to those belonging to BAME and other marginalised and silent groups, such as the very young or elderly carers, as well as working 'sandwich' carers.